Characterizing Transfer Systems for Non-Abelian Groups: Background

 \begin{definition}\cite[Definition 4.6]{ChanTambara} Let $T_1$ and $T_2$ be $G$-transfer systems.
 Then $(T_1,T_2)$ is a \emph{compatible pair} if $T_1$ and $T_2$ satisfy the following criteria. \begin{enumerate} \item $T_1 \subseteq T_2$ \item Suppose $B,C \leq A \leq G$.
 If $B \to A$ is in $T_1$ and $B\cap C \to B$ is in $T_2$, then $C \to A$ must be in $T_2$. \end{enumerate} \end{definition}

 This second condition can be visualized as in \Cref{fig:compatibility condition} where, if the solid edges are in the corresponding transfer systems, then the dotted edge must be in $T_2$ for the transfer systems to be compatible.
+Observe that the edge $B \cap C \to C$ is in $T_1$ via restriction of $B \to A$ by $C$.

 In the case of $B = B \cap C$, the diagram in \Cref{fig:compatibility condition} reduces to \Cref{fig:saturation}.
 This special case is related to the following definition about the \emph{saturation} of a transfer system.